Tanger Outlet to reopen parking lot over a year after sinkhole

 Investigators say the sinkhole was caused by a stormwater management system that collapsed in August 2018.

-Then, repairs were set back after a massive fire burned at the construction site this past July.
+Repairs were set back after a massive fire burned at the construction site in July.

 Now, there’s finally an end in sight to all the construction.